mc-carlessi/mysql-enterprise-backup/enterprise-backup/enterprise-backup.md

     <copy>sudo mysqlbackup --defaults-file=/etc/my.cnf --backup-dir=/home/opc/backupdir/full/ copy-back</copy>
     ```

-    > NOTE: the "WARNING" is to rememebr that a restore on a different server than the original one may requires additional steps
+    > NOTE: the "WARNING" is to remember that a restore on a different server than the original one may requires additional steps

 5. Before start the instance, usually rename the files backup-auto.cnf and backup-mysqld-auto.cnf (but check if it apply to your use case)